 Parents and educators will also appreciate the glossary and explanation of science concepts at the end.

 Seeing a lack of educational material related to nuclear energy for younger children, the NAYGN Duke Energy chapter submitted a proposal in 2016 for a children’s book as part of the NAYGN Impact Initiative.
-The initiative funds national projects that communicate the importance of nuclear energy in response to recent challenges the industry faces.
+The initiative funds national projects that communicate the importance of nuclear energy in response to recent challenges.

 With input from parents, teachers and other NAYGN members, the Duke Energy chapter wrote and oversaw the book’s illustration and publishing.